Rochdale, Oldham & Bury

 Trackside Bar, Bury Up to three/four various real ciders or perry served on gravity from the cellar, advertised on the right hand side of beer board at the side of the bar, however some may be fruit flavoured not using real fruit.
 The pub also sells Broadoak perry on hand pump which is not considered by CAMRA to be a real perry due to the use of concentrated or chaptilised juices.

-Old Post Office Ale House, Castleton Up to three ciders, often Sheppys on gravity from behind the bar.
+Old Post Office Ale House, Castleton Up to three ciders, often from Sheppys, on sale, one usually on hand pump.
+The others on gravity dispense from behind the bar.

 Hare on the Hill, Littleborough One real cider served by free flow tap from the cellar, often Seacider.